DavidSchledewitz/Awesome_Cosmics/3_Manual_Analysis/README.md

 [legends](../Media/legends.jpg)
 that have come before you and did all the dirty work in advance.

+The goal here is to analyze the data 'by hand' in Python.

 ## Export information from RAW files

 To work with the data in python, you'll need to convert it into a readable